MingshanHe/MingshanHe/README.md

 ### Hey 👋, I am Mingshan (Beal) He 😀.
+  I am the Master Student in BioRobotics Laboratory in Seoul National University now.
 I have graduated from Faculty of Robot Science and Engineering, Northeastern University (China), at 2021.
-And I have a control engineer 👨‍💻 experience in ROKAE (Beijing) Technology Co.,LTD 🏢 and a research assistant experience in NEU.
-Now, I am the Master Candidate in Seoul National University.
-I have a interest in **Compliant Control**, **Teleoperation**, **DIY in Robot**, **Soft Robot** and welcome to share your mind with me.
+And I have a control engineer 👨‍💻 experience and a research assistant experience.

 ------